paulcavallaro/systems-programming/README.md

-# Encyclopedia of Common Systems Programming Optimizations & Tricks
+# Common Systems Programming Optimizations & Tricks

 A listing of some common optimization techniques and tricks for doing "systems programming" to make your code run faster, be more efficient, and look cooler to